 VARIABLE TYPE: C

 PROJECT MANAGER(S): Michael Coppedge

-ADDITIONAL VERSIONS: \\osp, \\ord, \\codelow, \\codehigh, \\sd, \\mean, \\nr QUESTION: Is there self-censorship among journalists when reporting on issues that the government considers politically sensitive?
+ADDITIONAL VERSIONS: osp, ord, codelow, codehigh, sd, mean, nr QUESTION: Is there self-censorship among journalists when reporting on issues that the government considers politically sensitive?

 RESPONSES:

-0: Self-censorship is complete and thorough.

-1: Self-censorship is common but incomplete.

-2: There is self-censorship on a few highly sensitive political issues but not on moderately sensitive issues.
-3: There is little or no self-censorship among journalists.
+- 0: Self-censorship is complete and thorough. - 1: Self-censorship is common but incomplete. - 2: There is self-censorship on a few highly sensitive political issues but not on moderately sensitive issues. - 3: There is little or no self-censorship among journalists.
 SCALE: Ordinal, converted to interval by the measurement model.
-DATA RELEASE: 1-14.
+DATA RELEASE: 1-15.

 CROSS-CODER AGGREGATION: Bayesian item response theory measurement model (see V-Dem Methodology).

-CITATION: Pemstein et al. (2024, V-Dem Working Paper Series 2024:21); V-Dem Codebook (see suggested citation at the top of this document).
+COUNTRY-YEAR AGGREGATION: Day-weighted mean CITATION: Pemstein et al. (2024); Coppedge et al. (2025b).

-YEARS: 1789-2023
+YEARS: 1789-2024

 4.1.4.8 Media bias (v2mebias)

-Long tag: vdem cy v2mebias
+$Long \ tag: \ vdem_cy_v2mebias$

 Original tag: v2mebias

-Dataset citation: Coppedge et al. (2024), Pemstein, Marquardt, Tzelgov, Wang, Medzihorsky, Krusell, Miri & von Römer (2023b)
+Dataset citation: Coppedge et al. (2025b), Coppedge et al. (2025a) Variable citation: Pemstein et al. (2024), Coppedge et al. (2025b)

 Merge scores:

-Non-missing observations in original unit: Sum: 26524, Percent: 96.26 Non-missing observations in chosen unit: Sum: 26524, Percent: 89.02 Lost observations in chosen unit: Sum: 0 Percent: 0 Description:
+Non-missing observations in original unit: Sum: 26703, Percent: 96.28 Non-missing observations in chosen unit: Sum: 26703, Percent: 89.09 Lost observations in chosen unit: Sum: 0 Percent: 0 Description:

-VARIABLE TYPE: C PROJECT MANAGER(S): Michael Coppedge ADDITIONAL VERSIONS: \\osp, \\ord, \\codelow, \\codehigh, \\sd, \\mean, \\nr QUESTION: Is there media bias against opposition parties or candidates?
+VARIABLE TYPE: C PROJECT MANAGER(S): Michael Coppedge ADDITIONAL VERSIONS: osp, ord, codelow, codehigh, sd, mean, nr QUESTION: Is there media bias against opposition parties or candidates?
 CLARIFICATION: We ask you to take particular care in rating the year-to-year variation on this question if media bias tends to increase or decrease in election years.
-Coverage can be considered quot; more or less impartialquot; when the media as a whole present a mix of positive and negative coverage of each party or candidate.
-RESPONSES: 0: The print and broadcast media cover only the official party or candidates, or have no political coverage, or there are no opposition parties or candidates to cover.
-1: The print and broadcast media cover more than just the official party or candidates but all the opposition parties or candidates receive only negative coverage.
-2: The print and broadcast media cover some opposition parties or candidates more or less impartially, but they give only negative or no coverage to at least one newsworthy party or candidate.
-The print and broadcast media cover opposition parties or candidates more or less impartially, but they give an exaggerated amount of coverage to the governing party or candidates.
-4.1 V-Dem Country-Year: V-Dem Full+Others v14 4: The print and broadcast media cover all newsworthy parties and candidates more or less impartially and in proportion to their newsworthiness.
+Coverage can be considered quot;more or less impartial quot; when the media as a whole present a mix of positive and negative coverage of each party or candidate.
+RESPONSES:

+- 0: The print and broadcast media cover only the official party or candidates, or have no political coverage, or there are no opposition parties or candidates to cover. - 1: The print and broadcast media cover more than just the official party or candidates but all the opposition parties or candidates receive only negative coverage. - 2: The print and broadcast media cover some opposition parties or candidates more or less impartially, but they give only negative or no coverage to at least one newsworthy party or candidate. - 3: The print and broadcast media cover opposition parties or candidates more or less impartially, but they give an exaggerated amount of coverage to the governing party or candidates. - 4: The print and broadcast media cover all newsworthy parties and candidates more or less impartially and in proportion to their newsworthiness.
 SCALE: Ordinal, converted to interval by the measurement model.
-DATA RELEASE: 1-14.
+DATA RELEASE: 1-15.

 CROSS-CODER AGGREGATION: Bayesian item response theory measurement model (see V-Dem Methodology).

-CITATION: Pemstein et al. (2024, V-Dem Working Paper Series 2024:21); V-Dem Codebook (see suggested citation at the top of this document).
-YEARS: 1789-2023
+${\bf COUNTRY-YEAR\ AGGREGATION:\ Day-weighted\ mean}$

+CITATION: Pemstein et al. (2024); Coppedge et al. (2025b).

+YEARS: 1789-2024

 4.1.4.9 Media corrupt (v2mecorrpt)

-Long tag: vdem\cy\v2mecorrpt
+Long tag: vdem_cy_v2mecorrpt

 Original tag: v2mecorrpt

-Dataset citation: Coppedge et al. (2024), Pemstein, Marquardt, Tzelgov, Wang, Medzihorsky, Krusell, Miri & von Römer (2023b)
+Dataset citation: Coppedge et al. (2025b), Coppedge et al. (2025a) Variable citation: Pemstein et al. (2024), Coppedge et al. (2025b)

 Merge scores:

-Non-missing observations in original unit: Sum: 19050, Percent: 69.13 Non-missing observations in chosen unit: Sum: 19050, Percent: 63.94 Lost observations in chosen unit: Sum: 0 Percent: 0 Description:
+Non-missing observations in original unit: Sum: 19229, Percent: 69.33 Non-missing observations in chosen unit: Sum: 19229, Percent: 64.15 Lost observations in chosen unit: Sum: 0 Percent: 0 Description: